pipefunc/pipefunc/docs/source/faq.md

 ## How to continue evaluation of a `Pipeline` if one of the iterations fails?

 By default, `pipefunc` will stop the execution of a `pipeline.map` call if one of the iterations fails.
 However, you can change this behavior by setting the `continue_on_error` argument to `True`.
-In this case, the failed iterations will be replaced with an `ErrorContainer` object, and the pipeline will continue to run.
+In this case, the failed iterations will be replaced with an `ErrorSnapshot` object, and the pipeline will continue to run.
 This is useful for large pipelines where you want to get as many results as possible, even if some of the iterations fail.

 ## What is the overhead / efficiency / performance of `pipefunc`?